Asian Shrimp and Noodle Soup

 The soup itself is comforting, delicate, and totally weeknight-friendly!
 Enjoy!

-- 1 large leek (tough stems discarded), halved and thinly sliced (roughly 6 ounces)
+- 1 large leek, white and green parts only halved and thinly sliced (roughly 6 ounces)

 - 2 teaspoons packed freshly grated ginger

-- 8 ounces shiitake mushrooms, stems removed and thinly sliced
+- 8 ounces shiitake mushrooms stems removed and caps thinly sliced

 - 4 ounces No Yolk Dumpling Noodles